 Following the Recorder competition debacle, the JAC believe they have now fully resolved their technical issues.
-They will be using on-line qualifying tests to short-list candidates in some of their large selection exercises from early 2018.
+They will be using one test with three elements to shortlist candidates in the First Tier (06/03) and DDJ (17/04) competitions:

 **** My Mock On-line Multiple Choice Tests Available here ****

 The JAC accepts that short-listing via qualifying tests is sub-optimal, but given the number of applicants in some competitions, it has become their default position.
 Whether the pass mark is relatively low or high is immaterial; there is a very fine line between success and failure and many candidates, who would make great judges, don’t even make it to the selections days.
 The qualifying tests are a brilliant way of identifying people who are good at doing qualifying tests but not necessarily the best judges.
 I’ve argued before that a lottery would produce a similar pool of candidates as multiple-choice tests.
 However, these tests are here to stay and will continue to evolve – so how should you approach them?